Powerlearnproject/se-assignment-5-kev065/README.md

       - Watches: Monitor the values of specific variables in real time as the program runs.
       - Source Control Integration: Step through code changes and see how they affect program behavior.

-10. Using Source Control:
-    - How can users integrate Git with VS Code for version control?
+10. Using Source Control: How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.
+   - Initialize a Repository:
+      - Open your project folder in VS Code.
+      - Click the Source Control icon in the Activity Bar on the left.
+      - Initialize a new Git repository by clicking “Initialize Repository.”

+   - Make Commits:
+      - Create or modify files in your project and save your changes.
+      - Click the `+` icon next to a file to stage changes.
+      - Add a commit message and press `Ctrl+Enter` to commit.
+      - Staged changes are now committed.

+   - Push to GitHub:
+      - Click the three dots (…) in the Source Control view and choose “Push.”
+      - Select the branch to push to.
+      - Your changes are now on GitHub.

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.